ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/offline_analysis.rst

          --num-banks $(NUMBANKS) \
          H1-TMPLTBANK-$(START)-2048.xml

-This program needs to be run on the template bank being used to split it up into sub banks that will be passed to the singular value decompositon code within the pipeline.
+This program needs to be run on the template bank being used to split it up into sub banks that will be passed to the singular value decomposition code within the pipeline.

 Run gstlal_inspiral_pipe to produce offline analysis dag
 --------------------------------------------------------